boris-kz/CogAlg/README.md

 To filter future inputs, this absolute match is projected: recombined with co-derived miss at a distance: projected match = match + (miss * distance) / 2.
 Filter deviation is accumulated until it exceeds the cost of updating lower-level filter.
 Which then forms relative match: current match - past match that co-occurs with average higher-level projected match.
 This relative match: above- or below- average predictive value, determines input inclusion into positive or negative pattern.

 Separate filters are formed for each type of compared variable.
 For example, brightness of original input pixels may not be very predictive, partly because almost all perceived light is reflected rather than emitted.
-Then its filter will increase, reducing total span and cost of positive vPs, potentially down to 0.
-On the other hand, differences or ratios between pixels are more predictive, so the filter for forming d_vPs or r_vPs will be lower.
+Then its filter will increase, reducing total span and cost of positive value patterns (vPs), potentially down to 0.
+On the other hand, if differences or ratios between pixels are more predictive than pixels themselves, then the filter for forming positive difference- or ratio- value patterns (d_vPs or r_vPs) will be reduced.